eshepelyuk/cocogitto-diya/README.md

 This action uses [cocogitto](https://github.com/cocogitto/cocogitto) to check your repository is [conventional commit](https://conventionalcommits.org/) and perform auto-release.

+Once the action's step is finished `cocogitto` binary will be available in `PATH`.

 ## Requirement

 1. Before running this action you need to call checkout action with `fetch-depth: 0`.
 This is mandatory, otherwise not all commit will be fetched and cocogitto will fail to execute (see [actions/checkout](https://github.com/actions/checkout#checkout-v4) for more info).

-2. Cocogitto assumes you are running on a x86 linux runner.
+1. Cocogitto assumes you are running on a x86 linux runner.

-## Example
+## Checking commits

 ```yaml
 on: [push]